 Academic Affairs Retention Office (AARO) helps students find the best version of themselves through personalized coaching and peer mentoring.
 Student Success Coaches work one-on-one in collaboration with the student to develop skills for success in and out of the classroom, navigate UA Little Rock, and develop a balance between school and life.
 To learn more visit ualr.edu/studentsuccess or email firstname.lastname@example.org.

 - Connections to campus and community resources

-- Peer mentoring programs for first-generation and transfer students
+- Peer mentoring programs for all students

 - Student success coaching (academic success skills, classroom success, and life skills)

 Academic Affairs Retention Office (AARP) helps students find the best version of themselves through personalized coaching and peer mentors.
 Student Success Coaches work one-on-one in collaboration with the student to develop skills for success in and out of the classroom, navigate UA Little Rock, and develop a balance between school and life.
 To learn more visit ualr.edu/studentsuccess or email email@example.com.

 AARO Services include: